moeadham/BookPlayer-wiki/Naming-things.md

 - A book is always a *book*, we don't need to say audiobook.
 - You can only import *files* not books, they become *items* (in a playlist) or *books* (in the *Library*) only after import.
 - All alerts should provide named actions, never yes or no.

+## Style

+- Alerts should be concise but friendly.